Manual Lymph Drainage

 MLD relieves

-MLD helps remove pain mediators like histamine, inflammatory waste, and excess fluid from the affected congested areas.
+MLD helps remove pain mediators like histamine, inflammatory waste, and excess protein-rich fluid from the affected congested areas.
 This light touch also benefits people with sensitive skin who find light massage too painful or uncomfortable.

 MLD defends